elastic/DaC-Reference/docs/core_component_managing_detection_rules_in_a_vcs.md

 1. Fork the detection-rules repo
 1. Install the Python dependencies
-1. Initialize and configure your DaC custom rules folder using the CLI
+1. Initialize and configure your DaC rules folder using the CLI
 1. Configure the unit tests to run
 1. Create and version rules using the **detection-rules** capabilities
 1. Create and link exception and action lists